Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web.en.md

 * When performing potentially audited transaction data service of the application notify the class AuditService:
 * scans the existing configuration audit and decides on the need to implement audit records.
 * if auditing is required, then an appropriate message is either [IAudit](efs_i-audit.html), if no separate audit service or AuditWinService (waiting for a response will depend on the settings of the audit).
-* The class implements AuditService interface IAuditService, and also has a static field of type IAuditService where will be recorded the instance of a class AuditService (this will allow to work both with a static class through the reference `AuditService.CurrentAuditService`).
+* The class implements AuditService interface IAuditService, and also has a static field of type IAuditService where will be recorded the instance of a class AuditService (this will allow to work both with a static class through the reference «AuditService.CurrentAuditService»).
 All calls are made via an interface (if there is a need, the class can Audit it is easy to replace).

 ![](/images/pages/products/flexberry-aspnet/audit/audit-diagramm2.png)